arunvariyath/portfolio-app/README.md

 To test the App, open a browser tab at http://localhost:3000/

-`NOTE : Some elemets are disabled in dpcker image`
+`NOTE : Some elemets are disabled in docker image`